 Most finance departments that stick to manual approval routing lack flexibility and easy rerouting.
 Imagine handing an invoice to an approver who is going on vacation and doesn’t have time to approve it before leaving.
 Your staff is then running around to find the next best person instead of trusting automated routing.

 According to a recent PayStream Advisors report, manual invoice approval routing is one of the top pain points for businesses when managing the approval workflow.
-Their research shows that businesses that implement automated solutions such as e-invoicing, see big improvements in their invoice approval process—a whopping 72%.
+Their research shows that businesses that implement automated solutions such as e-invoicing, see big improvements in their invoice approval process.

 Be Your Business’ ‘Invoice Investigator’